Henderson City-County Airport

 Henderson City-County Airport (ICAO: KEHR, FAA LID: EHR) is a public use airport located four nautical miles (7 km) west of the central business district of Henderson, a city in Henderson County, Kentucky, United States.
 The airport is owned by the City & County of Henderson.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned EHR by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Henderson City-County Airport covers an area of 80 acre at an elevation of 387 feet (118 m) above mean sea level.
-It has one asphalt paved runway designated 9/27 which measures 5,504 by 100 feet (1,678 x 30 m).
+It has one asphalt paved runway designated 9/27 which measures 5,503 by 100 feet (1,677 x 30 m).

-For the 12-month period ending November 17, 2008, the airport had 22,600 aircraft operations, an average of 61 per day: 91% general aviation, 9% air taxi and <1% military.
-At that time there were 44 aircraft based at this airport: 82% single-engine, 14% multi-engine, 2% jet and 2% helicopter.
+For the 12-month period ending November 6, 2019, the airport had 33,000 aircraft operations, an average of 90 per day: 91% general aviation, 9% air taxi and <1% military.
+At that time there were 18 aircraft based at this airport: 15 single-engine, 2 multi-engine, and 1 jet.